 Proctor and Gamble took a different approach to the Winter Olympics of 2018.
 To link its products with a sporting event, it used mothers as the central theme.

-With the Thank You Mom campaign, Proctor and Gamble position their products as ways for mothers to support Olympic heroes.
-And the ads celebrate moms as their child’s greatest advocate, despite how others see them.
+With the Thank You Mom campaign, Proctor and Gamble position its products as ways for mothers to support Olympic heroes.
+The ads celebrate moms as their child’s greatest advocates, despite how others see them.

 The results were over 74 million global views and over 370 million Twitter interactions.
-Yet, beneath such an emotional message, they’re still just a brand selling household products.
+Yet, they’re still just a brand selling household products beneath such an emotional message.

 4. Social Media with Paddy Power